digiscot/digiscot-website/pages/github.md

 #### Front matter

-The top part of the file, sandwiched between two sets of "---" marks, is known as the **front matter**.
-We use the information here to help build the page and give it the correct address on the internet.
-You should avoid editing this section unless you are sure you know what you are doing!
+The top part of the file, sandwiched between two sets of `---` marks, is known as the **front matter** (or *metadata*).
+We use the information here to help build the page and give it the correct address on the internet. **You should avoid editing this section unless you are sure you know what you are doing!**

 #### Content